newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

     ```shell
     alias morgana='/Users/eeb4/Documents/GitHub/MorganaXProc-IIIse-1.5/Morgana.sh -config=/Users/eeb4/morgana-config.xml'
     ```
+     **Double check the version number on your Morgana directory**: Yours may not match mine if there's been an update since I last posted these instructions!

   * You will need to **adapt** my sample alias to represent the locations of:
      * Your Morgana.sh file in the Morgana directory (mine is in my "GitHub" folder).